-Before 2020, the supply chain may have been something of an afterthought for the owners and leaders of many small and midsize businesses (SMBs).
-Organizational leaders knew the company’s key suppliers, kept an eye on monthly purchasing costs and may have helped resolve delays or other minor disruptions that popped up from time to time.
-But for the most part, so long as everything was running smoothly — and it usually was — logistics were not a top concern for the C-suite.
+Before 2020, the supply chain may have been something of an afterthought for the owners and leaders of many small and midsize businesses (SMBs), organizational leaders knew the company’s key suppliers, kept an eye on monthly purchasing costs, and may have helped resolve delays or other minor disruptions that popped up from time to time.
+But for the most part, so long as everything was running smoothly—and it usually was—logistics were not a top concern for the C-suite.
 It was the domain of operations and warehouse managers (or, increasingly, third-party logistics partners).

 For a growing business, the impact of not having inventory to sell or materials to manufacture goods can be devastating.
 While the acute supply chain disruptions of the pandemic have eased, smaller organizations often lack the cash reserves of large enterprises, making them particularly vulnerable to the consequences of delays and shortages.

 Leaders are acutely aware of the need for a clear strategy to reduce risks in their supply chain, and they should also know they must continuously evaluate and improve upon that strategy.
-We consulted supply chain experts to develop a clear picture of the risks business leaders need to consider when assessing their suppliers, what they can do to mitigate those risks and how technology can assist in these efforts.
+We consulted supply chain experts to develop a clear picture of the risks business leaders need to consider when assessing their suppliers, what they can do to mitigate those risks, and how technology can assist in these efforts.

 What Are Supply Chain Risks?

-Supply chain risks encompass various threats that can disrupt the flow of goods and services within a supply chain network.
+Supply chain risks refer to any threats that can disrupt the flow of goods and services within a company’s supply chain network.
 These risks include economic factors, like supplier bankruptcies and downturns; natural disasters and other environmental concerns; political instability and geopolitical tension; ethical concerns, such as child labor; and cybersecurity vulnerabilities.
-To mitigate these risks, businesses can employ strategies, such as supply chain mapping, weighted ranking, value at risk (VaR) assessment, supplier segmentation, diversification, inventory management adjustments, scenario planning and building strong supplier relationships, to ensure resilience and continuity in their supply chain operations. to ensure resilience and continuity in their supply chain operations.

 Key Takeaways

-• Supply chain risks fall into four main categories — economic, environmental, political and ethical — with examples including supplier bankruptcies, natural disasters, political unrest and ethical concerns, such as sourcing from companies with poor labor practices.
+• Examples include supplier bankruptcies, natural disasters, political unrest, and ethical concerns, such as sourcing from companies with poor labor practices.

 Supply Chain Risks Continue Mounting

-Most of the risks that could disrupt your operations fall into four broad categories of supply chain challenges: economic, environmental, political and ethical:
+Most of the risks that could disrupt your operations fall into four broad categories of supply chain challenges: economic, environmental, political, and ethical:

-• Economic issues are a supplier going bankrupt, a recession or a work stoppage at a key manufacturing partner.
+• Economic issues are a supplier going bankrupt, a recession, or a work stoppage at a key manufacturing partner.

-• Environmental problems include natural disasters, like a flood, earthquake or drought.
+• Environmental problems include natural disasters, like a flood, earthquake, or drought.

 • Political risks could be civil unrest or a new leader who implements steep tariffs or puts restrictions on exports.

-• Ethical concerns include using child labor, forced labor or sourcing raw materials from a company that fails to give its workers the necessary protective equipment.
+• Ethical concerns include using child labor, forced labor, or sourcing raw materials from a company that fails to give its workers the necessary protective equipment.

 These are not new issues, though many of them have become more prevalent.
 For example, data from international disaster database EM-DAT shows the frequency of natural disasters has steadily increased over the past 20 years.
-At the same time, concerns that could be broadly classified as environmental, social and governance (ESG) have come into focus.
+At the same time, concerns that could be broadly classified as environmental, social, and governance (ESG) have come into focus.

 Take, for instance, the provenance of products.
 A growing group of consumers wants to know where goods originated and that they were made with sustainable and ethical practices.
 Similarly, environmental risks now extend beyond natural disasters to sustainability.
 If a company is dumping waste in waters or releasing harmful toxins in violation of local regulations, that could lead to a fine or even a forced shutdown.